 The Academic Performance Committee (APC) is charged with monitoring students' progress through the curriculum.
 The committee regularly reviews (during and at the end of each semester) the performance of each student, based on course grades and written comments regarding each student's academic performance and professionalism - - both of which are shared with the student and are part of the student record.
 The APC for each professional year consists of the course coordinators for that academic year, plus a standing core group of faculty.
-The APC will recommend an action appropriate to the particular student standing and record (i.e., proceed to the next series of courses, promotion to the next year, graduation, probation, probation with remedial action, removal from probation, academic leave, suspension or other action).
-Recommendations for graduation are made through the Dean for approval by the Faculty.
-All other recommendations are made to the Dean.
+The APC will recommend an action appropriate to the particular student standing and record (i.e., proceed to the next series of courses, promotion to the next year, graduation, probation, probation with remedial action, removal from probation, academic leave, suspension, or other action).
+Recommendations are made through the Dean for approval by the Faculty.
 Students must be promoted to subsequent year standing by action of the APC.
-Promotion is not automatic but must be earned based on appropriate academic and professional performance and satisfactory completion of coursework.
+Promotion is not automatic but is earned based on appropriate academic and professional performance and satisfactory completion of coursework.
 The APC may also recommend other sanctions, including but not limited to adjustment of academic load, repetition of curriculum segments, and referrals to appropriate services.
 Although the APC considers the overall record of the student in making decisions, the committee will rely on the following guiding principles: